JuliaLang/julia/doc/manual/functions.rst

     julia> bar(1,2,x...)
     (1,2,(3,4))

-In this case a tuple of values is spliced into a varargs call precisely where the variable number of arguments go.
+In this case a tuple of values is spliced (splatted) into a varargs call precisely where the variable number of arguments go.
 This need not be the case,
 however:

 .. doctest::